 The paramount obligation of appellate criminal defense counsel is to provide zealous and competent representation to their clients at all stages of the appellate process.
 Attorneys also have an obligation to abide by ethical norms and act in accordance with the rules of the court.
-Trial counsel should advise the client of his or her right to appeal and any limits on that right, pursuant to Roe v.
-Flores-Ortega, 528 U.S. 470 (2000) and Thomas v.
-State, 115 Nev.
-148 (1999).
+Trial counsel should advise the client of his or her right to appeal and any limits on that right, pursuant to then-existing case law.
 If the client instructs the attorney to proceed with an appeal, even if the attorney believes that the appeal is without merit or is not cognizable, trial counsel will assure that a Notice of Appeal is filed.
 If the client wishes to proceed with the appeal, against the advice of counsel, counsel should present the case, so long as such advocacy does not involve deception of the court and complies with the Nevada Rules of Appellate Procedure.